andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ### Driver for change [GT]

 A lot of people needed to let go of things, but without knowing exactly where we were going.

-Domain experts or in this case end users needed to unlearn a lot of things that they is ingrained in them throughlegacy systems.
+Domain experts or in this case end users needed to unlearn a lot of things that was ingrained in them through years of wrestling with legacy systems.

 Our application is not going to be around for years, it will be legacy one day but as long as it had managed to capture the essence of the actual business process which doesn't change, the future is safe.

 ---